-It is eventually expected to become the emirate’s largest airport when a $36 programme is completed that will increase capacity to 26 million passengers a year from around seven million currently.
+It is eventually expected to become the emirate’s largest airport when a $36bn programme is completed that will increase capacity to up to 160 million passengers a year from around seven million currently.

 Saif said work is underway but building the necessary infrastructure would take “five-to-seven years”.

-Until then he says it would be “better to have airlines” at the zone, with the airport currently served by eight or nine carriers.
+Until then he said it would be “better to have more airlines” at the zone, with the airport currently served by eight or nine carriers.